 Here are some examples:

 Motley Fool’s Stock Advisor service provides buy/sell alerts as well as deep research reports on the companies they recommend.
-You can also check out Rule Breakers for more stock picks from the Motley Fool team (although we prefer Stock Advisor).
+You can also check out Rule Breakers and Everlasting Portfolio for more stock picks from the Motley Fool team (although we prefer Stock Advisor).

 IBD’s Leaderboard serves as a hands-off version of MarketSmith, providing subscribers with buy/sell recommendations, annotated charts, and recommended entry/exit prices.